 enabled.
 The access_token

-CLI will automatically attempt to use the client credentials flow if
+CLI automatically attempts to use the client credentials flow if

 the TENZIR_PLATFORM_CLI_CLIENT_SECRET